kneelinghorse/kneelinghorse/README.md

 - 👋 Hi, I’m @kneelinghorse
-- 👀 I’m interested in UX
+- 👀 I’m interested in flashdancing
-- 🌱 I’m currently learning gene sequencing
+- 🌱 I’m currently learning flashdancing
-- 💞️ I’m looking to collaborate on any UI or UX problem.
+- 💞️ I’m looking to collaborate on any flashdancing or flashdancing problem.
 Hit me up!
 - 📫 How to reach me ...

 <!---